 Bird watching is easy, fun, inexpensive, healthy and satisfying.

-Hanna is known for it’s variety and quantity of birds and species.
-Situated within the Canadian Badlands, Hanna claims two bodies of water which along with the prairie grasslands provide a selection of un-crowded natural landscapes to view a variety of
+The Harvest Sky Region is known for excellent bird watching.
+Situated within the Canadian Badlands, Hanna claims bodies of water that along with the prairie grasslands provide un-crowded natural landscapes where you can view a variety of bird species.

-If you have caught the bird watching bug or are new to bird watching you will appreciate the peaceful and relaxing atmosphere that can be found in Hanna.
+Whether you caught the bird-watching bug long ago or are new to the activity, you’ll appreciate the peaceful and relaxing atmosphere that can be found in Hanna.

-Some of the birds common to Hanna include the Boreal Chickadee, Hummingbird and the Song Sparrow.
-Less common but sighted in the area are the Ferruginous Hawk, Piping Plover and Sprague’s Pipit.
+The birds common to our area include the boreal chickadee, hummingbird, and song sparrow.
+Less common but sighted in the area are the ferruginous hawk, piping plover, and Sprague’s pipit.